mfdeakin/adaptive_predicates/README.md

     float rounded_exact_val = exact_eval<float>(expr * 32.0);
 }
 ```
-There are 3 primary eval_methods:
+There are 4 primary eval_methods:
 * `correct_eval`: Returns an `std::optional` after evaluating with the specified floating point type if the result is guaranteed to have the correct sign based on relative error analysis.
 This computes relative error filters at compile-time, and if the maximum relative error ever exceeds 1, it returns nullopt.
 In the testing benchmarks this is about 3x slower than a basic floating point evaluation.
+This does not work with vector operations, use `eval_with_err` instead.
+* `eval_with_err`: Returns a pair containing the approximate result and the estimated error if the result is guaranteed to have the correct sign based on relative error analysis.
+If not, then it returns NaN.
+This works with vector types with an associated `select` method. `eval_with_err` is currently somewhat better at filtering than `correct_eval`.
 * `adaptive_eval`: Returns a value with the correct sign, but not necessarily a good representative of the exact result.
 For latency sensitive applications, use this.
 * `exact_eval`: Computes the result exactly, and then rounds it to the specified output format.
 This is very slow, however, unlike adaptive_eval, it supports running on SIMD types that satisfy the `vector_type` concept.
 For high throughput applications, use this on expressions after determining they need exact evaluation.